Calvin-Data-Science/cs375-376-public/content/units/10arch/exercise.md

    - Tokenize the full text
    - Get model predictions (logits)
    - For each token position (except the first), compute the negative log probability of the actual next token
+    - There are shortcut ways to do this (e.g., passing `labels` into the model, or asking an AI to generate the code for you), but **I strongly recommend you do it manually** to understand the process.
+    - I suggest you work this out first *outside* of the function and check your work on the way, and then put it in the function once you understand it.
    - Average these values and compute perplexity as exp(mean_loss)

 3. **Note**: Refer to Lab 2 for examples of how to extract and work with logits from language models.